Last updated: March 20, 2023

 - Where will the test be done?

-- The test should be carried out at the Collection Sites and/or at the employer site.
+- The test may be carried out at a testing facility and/or at the employer site.

 - Consequences

-- The company drug free workplace written policy will state clearly in an unambiguous manner the specific consequences for a refusal to test or a positive test
+- The company’s drug-free workplace written policy will state clearly in an unambiguous manner the specific consequences for a refusal to test or a positive test

 - Confidentiality